marked-gil/the-million-euro-quiz/README.md

         ![Image of Game Over lightbox](docs/features/gameover-lightbox.png)

     * **'Game Won' Lightbox**
         The 'Game Won' lightbox pops up when the player has successfully answered all 15 questions on the session.
-It congratulates the player for winning € 1 million, and provides the option to play again or go to homepage.
+It congratulates the player for winning € 1 million and provides the option to play again or go to homepage.

         ![Image of Game Won lightbox](docs/features/gamewon-lightbox.png)

     * **'Quit' Lightbox**
-        In the 'Quit' lightbox, the user can choose to go to home page, or play the game again, which will re-start the game session.
+        In the 'Quit' lightbox, the user can choose to go to home page or play the game again, which will re-start the game session.
 If the player quits in the middle of the game, the player loses the game and goes home with no money.

         ![Image of Quit lightbox](docs/features/quit-lightbox.png)